On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

 All the mechanisms mentioned above are deterministic.
-If we allow randomized mechanisms, a simple mechanism proposed by \citet{mossel2010truthful} is universal envy-free and truthful in expectation.
+If we allow randomized mechanisms, a simple mechanism proposed by Mossel and Tamuz~\cite{mossel2010truthful} is universal envy-free and truthful in expectation.
 However, randomized mechanisms have many drawbacks.
-Firstly, agents can be risk-seeking or risk-averse, and may have different views on a truthful-in-expectation randomized mechanisms.
-Secondly, agents may have concern on the source of the randomness.
+Firstly, agents can be risk-seeking or risk-averse and may have different views on a truthful-in-expectation randomized mechanism.
+Secondly, agents may have concerns about the source of the randomness.
 It is costly to find a trustworthy random source.
 Agents receiving less utility due to randomness may believe they have not been treated fairly.